Matheus-de-Souza/jwt-doc/advanced-topics-1/security-recommendations.md

 ## Loading Process

 When you receive a token, the following steps should be followed in this order.
-If one failed, you you reject the whole token.
+If one failed, you reject the whole token.

 1. Unserialize the token
 2. For each signature/recipient \(may be possible when using the Json General Serialization Mode\):